Engee documentation

 Satellite image segmentation, part 2

-The second example from the series on digital image processing.
-In Part 1 we considered the problem of satellite image segmentation and basic approaches to its solution.
-In the second part we will consider additional methods available to the novice developer, in particular:
+The second example is from a series on digital image processing.
+In the first part we considered the problem of segmentation of a satellite image and the basic approaches to its solution.
+In the second part, we will look at additional methods available to a novice developer, in particular:

 • Sobel filter

-The next line of code should be uncommented if something is missing from the applied code:
+The next line of code should be commented out if something is missing from the application.:

 In [ ]: